quipucords/qpc-tools/docs/man.md

 This section describes various `qpc-tools` commands for installing and configuring the Quipucords server.

 ### Server Install Command
 Use the `qpc-tools server install` command to install and configure the Quipucords server.
-When running the `qpc-tools server install` command, the user can optionally specify both the server admin password and the database password, but if they fail to specify, they will be prompted.
+When running the `qpc-tools server install` command, the user can optionally specify both the server admin password and the database password.
+If either password is not specified, they will be prompted to enter it.
 Additionally, it is recommended to run the command with options to change default usernames.

 **qpc-tools server install** [**-h**]
                          [**--offline**]